cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_1_notes.md

 ## Epigenetic states of germinal center B cells determined by single cell multiomics analysis can predict B cell fate

 **Christopher Chin, Weill Cornell**

+Germinal Centers (GCs) are the basis for production of high-affinity Abs and long-lasting (humoral) immunity
+- selective step in GCs requires B cells to uptake antigen from fDCs, process, and present to Tfh cells
+  - No antigen uptake -> apoptosis
+  - Intermediate antigen presentation -> memory b cells
+  - Intermediate to high antigen presentation -> re-enter SHM process
+  - High antigen presentation -> plasmablasts -> plasma cells with high-affinity Abs
+    - This pathway is dependent on a Myc+ precursor

+Performed moue experiments to isolate GC B cells and got scRNA + ATAC to better understand epigenetic regulation of lineage defining TFs (known)

+Labeled multiomic dataset using scRNA reference, then performed pseudobulk analysis on the ATAC peaks using groups of cell types from expression data
+- Used chromVAR to quantify how accessible various TF motifs are
+- Was able to identify differential chromatin accessibility based on fate (return to dark zone, PB, or prememory)

+Wanted to determine when epigenetic changes occurred; RNA psuedotime analysis suggested Myc+ cells were site of bifurcation

+Clustering data based on expression + ATAC identifies more complicated lineage of centrocytes that are different based on eventual recycling vs plasmablast pathway
+- Unclear when TfH interaction comes into play with this model

+Overall: Good work (in mouse) showing supporting distinct TF binding patterns that lead to GC B cell fate determination.